By J. L. Starkey

 In December 1861, twenty-year-old Moses enlisted in Company G of the 73rd Ohio Volunteer Infantry.
 He would serve until after the war ended, working first as a musician and then as a stretcher-bearer .

 If Moses envisioned army life as a travel-filled adventure, his years with the 73rd were probably a rude awakening.
-During his time in the service, he witnessed more history than most people see in a lifetime.
-The 73rd took part in battles at places including Bull Run, Gettysburg, Chancellorsville, Atlanta, Kennesaw, and Chattanooga.
+During his enlistment, he witnessed more history than most people see in a lifetime.
+The 73rd fought at places including Bull Run, Gettysburg, Chancellorsville, Atlanta, Kennesaw, and Chattanooga.
 They were involved in the Siege of Atlanta and Sherman’s March to the Sea, after which they were recognized at the Grand Review in Washington, D. C. .

 In an 1863 letter to his sister Elizabeth, Moses downplayed the hardships he faced, and instead put a positive spin on army life.
 He assured “Lib” that he was fine, despite what she may have heard, and commented: